hlprmnky/vapor-spring-benchmark/README.md

 I started by cloning the [Spring REST service starter guide](https://github.com/spring-guides/gs-rest-service.git) to get a REST service up and running as quickly as possible.
 I added code and tests for the three REST endpoints described above, then ran it locally in IntelliJ IDEA.
-Once I was satisfied that the code was working and had good-enough test coverage, I uploaded it to the server and ran it with `java -Dspring.profiles.active=prod -jar ./vapor-benchmark-0.1.0.jar` - you can see in `application.yml` that I define a `dev` profile that creates a fresh SQLite DB locally, and a `prod` profile that expects to find the one provided for the benchmark.
+Once I was satisfied that the code was working and had good-enough test coverage, I uploaded it to the server and ran it with

+`java -Dspring.profiles.active=prod -jar ./vapor-benchmark-0.1.0.jar`

+You can see in `application.yml` that I define a `dev` profile that creates a fresh SQLite DB locally, and a `prod` profile that expects to find the one provided for the benchmark.

 # Challenges
 The single biggest challenge was working with SQLite instead of a "blessed" low-footprint DB like Derby or H2.
-In the end I had to crib from a StackOverflow answer to get a Hibernate dialect that was compliant with Hibernate 4; the SQLite dialects you can find on Maven Central are not up to date, and lead to a runtime crash with a suitably inscrutable exception.
+In the end I had to crib from [a StackOverflow answer](http://stackoverflow.com/questions/24232892/spring-boot-and-sqlite) to get a Hibernate dialect that was compliant with Hibernate 4; the SQLite dialects you can find on Maven Central are not up to date, and lead to a runtime crash with a suitably inscrutable exception.

 # Conclusion